SiriDB/grafana-siridb-http-example/README.md

 EOT` && mkdir dbpath$i; done
 ```

 We can start the siridb servers!
-The following command start the four SiriDB server in the background.
+The following command starts the four SiriDB servers in the background.
 ```
 for i in {0..3}; do siridb-server -c siridb$i.conf > siridb$i.log & done
 ```